 For the Integrated Operations (IOP) Programme, the La Silla Paranal Observatory opens a project position of an International Staff Member as a

-The selected candidate will work in a team of programme engineers and operations experts on the implementation of a process-based operations model for the entire operations structure of the VLT and ELT facilities.
+The selected candidate will work in a team of programme engineers and operations experts on the implementation of a process-based operations model within the ESO - Directorate of Operations, including the VLT and ELT facilities.
 The model is under development and will consider a lean concept as well as the digital transformation of the Observatory.

 Main Duties and Responsibilities:

 - Analyse current observatory processes, workflows and apply best practices

 - Design new or improved processes that support multi-site operations at the world's foremost optical telescope facilities

 - Document processes via mapping and develop associated procedures to standardise workflows

 - Perform process improvement costs vs benefits analysis